Sydney Tree Services

 • Winter: Often 10-15% lower costs due to reduced demand

-• Spring: Peak season—book early to secure preferred dates
+• Spring: Peak season, so book early to secure preferred dates

 • Pre-storm season: Autumn pruning can prevent expensive emergency call-outs